amybru/byioboba/README.md

 CSS Validator was used to validate CSS code.
 The CSS successfully passed this check with no errors.

 ### Browser testing
-This website was tested on multiple devices with varying screen sized and in multiple browsers.
+This website was tested on multiple devices with varying screen sizes and in multiple browsers.
 All devices and web browsers passed testing.

 Web Browsers